AbWahab07/shopify-webpack-dev-workflow/README.md

 ## Getting Started 🎬
 1. Download this repo and run `npm install`.
+2. If starting a new theme from scratch, use [Theme Kit's 'new' command to generate a new theme on your store](https://shopify.github.io/themekit/commands/#new).
+After that theme has been uploaded to your store, copy the theme ID for the next step.
-2. Update the `<PASSWORD>`, `THEME_ID`, and `STORE_URL` in **config.yml** with your store details.
+3. Update the `<PASSWORD>`, `THEME_ID`, and `STORE_URL` in **config.yml** with your store & theme details.
-3. If migrating an existing theme, upload assets and replace liquid files with your theme's code.
+4. If migrating an existing theme, upload assets and replace liquid files with your theme's code.
-4. Run `npm start` to run your first Webpack build and start watching for file changes to be uploaded to Shopify.
+5. Run `npm start` to run your first Webpack build and start watching for file changes to be uploaded to Shopify.

 ## Configuration ⚙️

 ### Webpack

 #### Entry Points
-All javascript files in the `js/bundles` directory are used as entry points.
-All other javascript modules should added to additional subdirectories of `js/`.
+All JavaScript files in the `js/bundles` directory & subdirectories are used as entry points.
+All other JavaScript modules should added to additional subdirectories of `js/`.
 An entry point file must be created for each liquid template file, including alternate templates.
 A CSS file for each template and layout should also be added to `styles/layout` and `styles/templates`.
-These CSS files should be imported at the top of each javascript entry file.
+These CSS files should be imported at the top of each JavaScript entry file.

 #### Output Files
-Webpack will generate a javascript file for each template and layout file in the `bundles` directory.
+Webpack will generate a JavaScript file for each template and layout file in the `bundles` directory.
 The CSS files imported in each bundle entry file will also generate CSS files.
 Webpack will add all output files to `dist/assets`.

 ### Theme Kit